“You don’t understand, my husband is such a jerk. I regret marrying him.”

 That said, the Bible shows us that God sees marriages as holy gifts and that should be enjoyed and preserved.
 God does not ask for divorce or desertion from the very beginning, but instead, He wants every couple in marriage to fulfill their obligation and duty.

-In most cases of divorce, they exclude the above conditions.
+In most cases when thinking of divorce, they exclude the above conditions.
 It is worth looking into what may make a marriage work!

 Do you have an idealistic picture of a marriage that requires little to no work?
 All marriages require work from both sides.
 That’s because both parties need to work on themselves before they try to affect change on the other side.